ted-ncg/labs/07-dependency-injection.md

       @AutoConfigureMockMvc
       ```

+1. To make the tests pass, change the first test in `AccountRestTest` to reflect the account data loaded in the data loader.

-1. Make sure all tests pass.
+1. Make sure all other tests pass, too.

 ## Try it Out